PostHog/posthog.com/contents/docs/tutorials/integrate-with-metabase.md

 Integrating PostHog with your Metabase instance.

+## Why is this useful?

-[Metabase](https://www.metabase.com/) is an open-source data explorer and Business Intelligence tool.
+[Metabase](https://www.metabase.com/) is an open-source data explorer and Business Intelligence tool that lets you derive insights and build charts from your data with ease.

 ## Pre-Requisites